For most vegans, Fruit (“Froot”) Loops are not considered vegan.

 Why is Vitamin D not Vegan?

-Vitamin D is the most obvious issue here.
+Vitamin D in cereal is not vegan, and that’s the most obvious issue here.

 The vitamin D (D3 to be specific) in Fruit Loops comes from lanolin, which is the wax in sheep’s wool.
 This applies to a lot of other “cheap” cereals made from big brands like Post.
 Needless to say, this is not a vegan product.